Decorative service page background

 While joint pain is its most famous symptom, RA is a systemic disease, meaning it can affect your whole body.
 The chronic inflammation can extend beyond your joints to your skin, eyes, lungs, and even your heart.
 This is why people with RA sometimes experience issues like fatigue, dry eyes and mouth, or small bumps under the skin called rheumatoid nodules.
 Because the condition is so widespread, finding a comprehensive pain management plan that addresses your unique symptoms is crucial.
 It’s about more than just soothing sore joints; it’s about caring for your overall well-being.

-Is Rheumatoid Arthritis an Acute or Chronic Condition?
+Is Rheumatoid Arthritis Acute or Chronic?

 If you’re trying to understand a new rheumatoid arthritis diagnosis, one of the first questions you might have is about its timeline.
 Is this a temporary issue or something you’ll need to manage for the long term?
 The short answer is that rheumatoid arthritis (RA) is a chronic condition, meaning it’s long-lasting.
 Let’s break down what that really means for you and your health.